myhro/docs-content/content/reference/swarm-json.md

 To put multiple components in a single `pod`, give the `pod` property the same value for all of them.
 Note that you can only group components from a single service.

 If you scale a component in a `pod` all components in that group will be scaled.
 Note that each group of scaled instances will have their own namespaces and can be scheduled on different machines.
-Thus, each group of component instances is only part of their respective namspaces on one host, instances on different hosts do not share namespaces.
+Thus, each group of component instances is only part of their respective namespaces on one host, instances on different hosts do not share namespaces.

 ### `volumes`